Robotic Integration Into Our Daily Lives: Now and the Future

 How are robots currently integrating into human-centered, civic industries such as education, energy, health and cities?
 What role might robots play in the future landscapes of these industries?
 What are the ethical and labor implications associated with robotic integration in these industries?
 How will consumers respond to the increased utilization of robots?

-While the future is uncertain, one thing is for sure: robots will get better from here.
+While the future of robots in our society is uncertain, one thing is for sure: robots will get better from here.
 In the following sections, we will highlight a particular disruptive robotic invention within the sectors of education, energy, health and cities, and give insight to the questions above.

 Disrupted Sector: Special Education